A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Proposed Methods

+Existing works did not consider the imbalance problem in the task of GCN-based face clustering.
+Although there are a lot of works devoted to the imbalance problem, however, the community only takes the imbalanced linkage labels into account, without realizing the biased graph representation problem of GCNs.
+In this section, we first introduce the representative re-sampling method (random over-sampling and under-sampling) to alleviate the imbalance problem of positive and negative samples in GCNs.
+Furthermore, in order to simultaneously consider the biased graph representation problem, we propose a Reverse-Imbalance Weighted Sampling (RIWS) strategy, which can effectively improve the diversity of the subgraph structure and alleviate the biased subgraph representation problem.

+The re-sampling method is mainly to build a balanced subgraph for each pivot by over-sampling tail categories and under-sampling head categories for its candidate nodes.
+Although the construction result is balanced from the perspective of each single subgraph, but the diversity of subgraph structures will be relatively poor.
+The generalization ability may be limited when faced with test data with complex distribution in real scenarios.

-As shown in Fig.\ref{Fig.2}, the RIWS procedure is as follows.
-Firstly, for each pivot, the nodes in its eKNN are used as candidate nodes of its subgraph, and the weight of each candidate sample is calculated according to the number of positive and negative samples by
+The procedure of proposed RIWS method is as follows.
+Firstly, for each pivot, the nodes in its eKNN are selected as candidate nodes of its subgraph, which is explained in candidate nodes generation section.
+Secondly, the weight of each candidate sample is calculated according to the number of positive and negative samples by

 where $w_{i}^{j}$ is the weight of the j-th neighbour node in the i-th sample's eKNN (i.e., the probability of j-th neighbour node to be selected as a node in the subgraph pivoted by the i-th sample node).
 Then, k nodes are selected from each eKNN based on these weights to construct its subgraph.
-In this way, the balance and diversity of subgraphs can both be guaranteed.
-On one hand, this balancing weight can ensure that the overall distribution of positive and negative samples in the 1-hop neighbors is balanced; on the other hand, the weighted random sampling process provides diverse structures (including all those shown in Fig.\ref{Fig.1} (a, b, c, d)).
-These two properties together help address the problems of both imbalanced labels and biased graph representations.
+The node feature normalization and subgraph edge connection process are similar to L-GCN.